Consequences of the compatibility of skein algebra and cluster algebra on surfaces: Introduction

-Note that in our earlier paper \cite{MoonWong21}, we already showed that Theorems \ref{thm:mainthm2} and \ref{thm:mainthm3} hold when $n$ is relatively large compared to $g$ (\cite[Theorem B]{MoonWong21}).
-The proof was based on diagramatical computation with little theoretical support nor intuition.
-We find that our proofs here, based on the relationship with cluster algebras established by Theorem \ref{thm:mainthm1}, provides a more satisfactory theoretical reasoning.
+Note that in our earlier paper \cite{MoonWong21}, we already showed that Theorem \ref{thm:defquantTeich} hold when $n$ is relatively large compared to $g$ \cite[Theorem B]{MoonWong21}.
+The proof was based on a long diagramatical computation with little theoretical support nor intuition.
+We find that our proofs here, based on the relationship with cluster algebras established by Compatibility Lemma, provides a more satisfactory theoretical reasoning.

-Thang Le kindly informed us that with his collaborators, he also proved Theorem \ref{thm:mainthm3} with a completely independent method (\cite{BKL21}).
-Their proof covers even the case that $q$ is not a formal variable.